scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 By contrast, replacing `String` with `Digits` is guaranteed to have no impact (all occurances of `Digits` are guaranteed to be erased to `String`).
-Aside from the ergonomics of calling the `fromString` and `asString` methods, there's no runtime impact of any kind.
+Aside from the ergonomics of calling the `fromString` and `asString` methods, there's no runtime impact versus using the underlying type.

+One wrinkle to the above is that built-in primitive types will naturally box in some situations (but not others).
+For example `List[Double]` will be represented as a `List[java.lang.Double]`, `(Double, Double)` will be represented as a `scala.Tuple2$mcDD$sp`, and so on.
+In these cases, an opaque type will exhibit the same behavior.

 ### Default visibility